You are here

 Duration

 Fellowships may start at any time after September 1.
-Fellowships are typically 6 - 12 months in duration.
+Short-Term fellowships are 2 to 3 months and Long-Term fellowships are typically 6 to 12 months in duration.

 The application requires:

-• Contact information for 3 references who can give a perspective on the applicant's proposed program and their personal and professional qualifications for carrying it out.
-Recommenders should submit their recommendation letters for the 2023-2024 program via the secure online application system by October 15, 2022 (a 2 week grace period post deadline).
+- Contact information for 3 references who can give a perspective on the applicant's proposed program and their personal and professional qualifications for carrying it out.
+Recommenders will receive an email message from the secure online application system with instructions on how to submit their letter of recommendation.
+Letters for the 2025-2026 program must be submitted by October 15, 2024 (a 2-week grace period post deadline).

 Deadline: Applications must be completed with accompanying documentation by October 1 at 5 pm EST. References are accepted until October 15 Midnight EST. Successful candidates will be notified on or before December 15.